 Provides entry and exit delays (using the programmed entry and exit delay times) when armed in the AWAY mode.
+Delay begins whenever sensors in this zone are violated, regardless of whether or not an entry/exit delay zone was tripped first.
 Provides only exit delay when armed in the MAXIMUM mode (no entry delay).
+Interior with Delay zones are automatically bypassed when the panel is armed in the STAY or INSTANT mode